University of Cambridge (undergraduate) MSc in International Health Policy, LSE

 The online course is flexible allowing me to fit studying around my work schedule.
 The Hub, our online learning platform is first-rate.
 Content is delivered in a diverse set of ways including videos and online lectures as well as interactive exercises and the more traditional approach of assigned reading.
 I also appreciate how responsive the faculty is when I have questions.

 The programme includes two on campus sessions.
-How did you find coming on campus to London, and does the programme foster a sense of cohort belonging in his online format?
+How did you find coming on campus to London?

 The on campus sessions are a great way to further enhance the learning experience, allowing us to meet our classmates and the faculty face-to-face.
 I found this a great way to further strengthen ties with classmates, colleagues and Imperial and it helps to enhance the overall learning experience.